University of Delaware Figure Skating Club: Athletes

-Collegiate Results
+Collegiate results

 The University of Delaware has a record of strong performances in collegiate figure skating and is one of the top teams in the country as per national rankings.
 They compete out of the Eastern Conference.
 The University has been represented at every US National Intercollegiate Figure Skating Championships ever since its inception.
 Teams qualify for the national championship by competing in three conference competitions.
 At the conclusion of each event, skaters and university teams are awarded points in each of the three conferences: Eastern, Midwestern and Pacific Coast.
 The top three teams from each conference qualify for the national championship.
 Every year, approximately 40 teams enter into the conference competitions and nine qualify for Nationals.
-The team has won the national championships six times, first in 2002 and most recently in 2016.
+The team has won the national championships seven times, first in 2002 and most recently in 2024.

 The University of Delaware Figure Skating Team has never placed lower than 3rd at the national championships and never lower than second in their conference.
 Further, individual collegiate skaters who have placed in the top 3 at the US National Collegiate Figure Skating Championships include Melissa Parker (1999 & 2002, Sr.), Megan McAndrew (1999, Jr.), Mark Butt (2000, Jr.), Jennifer Don (2003, Sr.), Laura Stefanik (2006 & 2007, Jr.), Jazmyn Manzouri (2006 & 2007, Jr.), Taylor Toth (2007, Jr.), Kathleen Criss (2014, Jr.), Taylor Aruanno (2015, Jr.) and Matthew Kennedy (2019, Jr.).